Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Appendix

+Now, let $\pi(\xb)$ be the probability of the data realization $\xb$ under the prior $\pi$, and consider the Bayes expected utility of an arbitrary nonrandomized decision rule $\widehat{\thetab}$:

+The inequality follows from the fact that $\mathbb{E}[\thetab \mid \xb]$ solves (\ref{eq:mse_max}).
+Therefore, we conclude that the minimum mean squared error decision rule $\widehat{\thetab}_{MSE}$ is Bayes optimal. \end{proof}

-For alternative utility functions or priors, the optimal rule may not take a convenient form such as the MLE, but can still be computed by solving the linear programming problem of maximizing Bayes expected utility in (\ref{eq:EU_g}) with respect to the (finitely-many) values of $g(\xb)(\thetab)$, such that $\sum_\thetab g(\xb)(\thetab) = 1$ for each $\xb$.
+For a given utility function and prior, the optimal rule may not take a convenient form such as the MLE or the posterior mean, but it can still be computed by solving the linear programming problem of maximizing Bayes expected utility in (\ref{eq:EU}) with respect to the (finitely-many) values of $f(\xb)(\thetab)$, such that $\sum_\thetab f(\xb)(\thetab) = 1$ for each $\xb$.